Everyone loves a healthy glow, but the simple truth is that tanned skin is damaged skin.

-- Try to stay indoors between 10 a.m. and 2 p.m. when the sun’s rays are the strongest.
+- Stay indoors between 10 a.m. and 3 p.m., when the sun’s burning rays are the strongest.

-- Protect your skin with clothing, a hat, and sunscreen if you do go outside.
+- Protect your skin with clothing, a hat, and sunscreen if you go outside.
+Look for sun protective clothing.

 What SPF Means

-The sun protection factor (SPF) in sunscreens is a measure of their ability to prevent burns from sun exposure.
-Choose a sunscreen with the correct SPF to avoid sunburn and damage.
+The sun protection factor (SPF) in sunscreens tells you how well they prevent sunburns.
+Choose a sunscreen with the right SPF to avoid sunburn and skin damage.

-The American Academy of Dermatology recommends that a sunscreen of SPF 30 or higher that says "broad-spectrum" on the label (which means it protects against the sun's UVA and UVB rays) and is water-resistant.
+The American Academy of Dermatology recommends using a sunscreen of SPF 30 or higher that says "broad-spectrum" on the label (which means it protects against UVA and UVB rays) and is water-resistant.

 When and How Often to Use Sunscreen

-You should wear sunscreen every day, regardless of the weather or season.
-Put it all over your exposed skin about 15 minutes to 30 minutes before going outside.
+You should wear sunscreen every day, in every season, even if it's cloudy, rainy, or cold outside.
+Put it all over your skin about 15 to 30 minutes before going outside.

-Reapply sunscreen at least every two hours and after you sweat or swim.
+Reapply sunscreen at least every 2 hours and after you sweat or swim.

 When to Call a Doctor

-If you notice any mark, bump, blemish, or mole that is changing, growing, or bleeding, call your doctor or see a dermatologist.
+If you notice any mark, bump, blemish, or mole that is changing, growing, or bleeding, call your doctor.
+It may be skin cancer.
 Skin cancer is often treatable when it's found early.

 Also, talk to your doctor about any medications that you take.
 Some antibiotics, antidepressants, and diabetes drugs can make skin more sensitive to sun.
 Some drugs that you put on your skin, such as Renova and Retin-A, can make your skin very sensitive and cause it to burn quickly.
 If you use these treatments, ask your doctor how to protect your skin from the sun.